-Qumulo built a data platform that can serve the entire data lifecycle from capture, through transformation, to archive, in the private and public cloud.
-To accomplish this, Qumulo provides a system that is cloud-ready, scales, enables creators to use standard tools, provides automation capabilities and visibility and is secure and enterprise ready.
+Qumulo built a file data platform that can serve the entire data lifecycle from capture, through transformation, to archive, in the private and public cloud.
+To accomplish this, Qumulo provides a system that is cloud-ready, scales, easy to use enables creators to use standard tools, provides automation capabilities and visibility, and is secure and enterprise-ready.